RancidDax/namazu.tools/dsr.md

 ## Phase 1: Knights

-This phase begins with two targetable bosses: Adelphel and Charibert Once pulled, tanks will stack the bosses and the party will stay south.
+This phase begins with two targetable bosses: Adelphel and Grinnaux.
+Once pulled, tanks will stack the bosses and the party will stay south.

 {: .damage }